-We all know the dangers of cancer and hear a lot about certain types, like cervical cancer, breast cancer, prostate cancer, and lymphoma.
+We all know the dangers of cancer and you’ve probably heard a lot about cervical cancer, breast cancer, prostate cancer, and lymphoma.
 Unfortunately for many people, we don’t hear a lot about oral cancer even though the rates are higher than other common types.
-Let’s take a look at oral cancer, how it presents, and what you can do about it.
+Let’s take a deeper look at oral cancer, how it presents, and what you can do about it.

 What is Oral Cancer?

 Oral cancer, also known as mouth cancer or oral cavity cancer, is a silent killer.
-It’s usually grouped with oropharyngeal cancers (the tonsils and oropharynx) because they are generally linked and often mean there is cancer in a nearby area, like the voice box or esophagus.
+It’s usually grouped with oropharyngeal (the back of the throat, tonsils and base of the tongue) cancer because they are generally linked and often mean there is cancer in a nearby area, like the voice box or esophagus.